Jack and Jill poster

 At 46 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Of particular interest, this crucial beat False defeat: Jill discovers Jack's deception—that he's been using her to get to Pacino.
 She's devastated and heartbroken.
 The stakes raise as Jill prepares to leave and Jack risks losing both sister and client., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 67 minutes (74% through) represents the emotional nadir.
 Here, Jack's lowest point: Jill leaves, deeply hurt.
 Jack faces losing the Pacino deal and, more importantly, realizes he's damaged his relationship with his sister.
-His family is ashamed of his behavior., illustrates the protagonist at their lowest point.
+His family is ashamed of his behavior., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 72 minutes initiates the final act resolution at 80% of the runtime.
 Jack realizes he needs to make things right with Jill regardless of the business deal.
 He chooses family over career, synthesizing Erin's earlier guidance with his newfound understanding of what matters., demonstrating the transformation achieved throughout the journey.